+II.B.2.h) devote at least 20 hours per week in aggregate to fellowship-related clinical work and teaching.
+(Core)

 II.B.3.
+Faculty Qualifications

-Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
-(Core) II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Medical Genetics and Genomics or the American Board of Pathology or possess qualifications judged acceptable to the Review Committee.
+II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.

+II.B.3.b) Subspecialty physician faculty members must:

+II.B.3.b).(1)

+have current certification in the subspecialty by the

+American Board of Pathology or possess qualifications judged acceptable to the Review Committee.
 (Core)

-[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty]
+[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this specialty/subspecialty]